emad-ansari/code.io/README.md

 ## Todo

-- [ ] Fix the bug in loading booiler plate code when navigating on page problem/problemTitle/description
+- [ ] correct the implementation of role based authentication

+- [ ] Store new problem and testcases into database system instead of file system.

+- [ ] add tooltip to setting and full screen icon

 - [ ] add feature to run cpp code

-- [ ] User written code must persist across  page reloads.

 - [ ] Test CppCodeGenerator library

-- [ ] add tooltip to setting and full screen icon

-- [ ] correct the implementation of role based authentication

-- [ ] Add functionality to submit the code
+- [ ] Dsiplay react toast when logut successfully

 - [ ] Replace user icon with profile image option in navbar